oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 ### 6.7.3 Error Mapping Matrix

 The following table summarizes the mapping between the layers.
-The "MQTT Session Impact" column shows the behavior for MQTT 5.0;
-MQTT 3.1.1 behavior is noted below the table.
-In Single Stream mode, the broker uses normal stream half-close for graceful shutdown, `STOP_SENDING` QUIC frame for peer's error, or `RESET_STREAM` QUIC frame for local error — it does not close the entire QUIC connection.
+The "MQTT Session Impact" column shows the behavior for MQTT 5.0; MQTT 3.1.1 behavior is noted below the table.
+In Single Stream mode, the broker uses normal stream half-close for graceful shutdown, `STOP_SENDING` for peer's error, or `RESET_STREAM` for local error — it does not close the entire QUIC connection.

 | EVENT SOURCE |       ERROR TYPE        |  ACTION/MAPPING   |        MQTT SESSION IMPACT        |  QUIC STREAM IMPACT   |
 |:-------------|:-----------------------:|:-----------------:|:---------------------------------:|:---------------------:|